benckx/chimp-utils/README.md

 The Tpf Accumulator is a mechanism to run actions (i.e. callback) periodically at a certain frequency (e.g. 2 Hz), based on the accumulated tpf being received from the engine.

-<br/>It is designed for periodic actions that don't need to run as often as tpf updates (with can easily be in the 200 Hz range),
-in order to create timers-liked behavior within the main engine thread.
+It is designed for periodic actions that don't need to run as often as tpf updates (with can easily be in the 200 Hz range), in order to create timers-liked behavior within the main engine thread.

-<br/>It can be used for example for trigger refresh on the UI, update game state or implement cycle-based game entities
-(e.g. a machine that outputs a product every 1 sec. in a Factory-like game).
+It can be used for example for trigger refresh on the UI, update game state or implement cycle-based game entities (e.g. a machine that outputs a product every 1 sec. in a Factory-like game).

-### Example: run something every 2 sec.:
+### Example: Run something every 2 seconds:

 ```kotlin
 class DemoSimpleApp : SimpleApplication() {